bushubeke/python-compose/README.md

   * localhost/pages/docktest - freecodecamp frontend certification apps(not optimized for mobile users)
   * localhost/pages/sockettest - flasksocket.io functionality page( it shuoud add one when clicked)

+## to test it locally please change the name of "sampleconfig.py" file to "config.py" file
+## also the mail configuration values are not filled in the the sample config file for flask apps